Download the proceedings (PDF) from the 2020/2021 MIT SCALE Conference for Latin America and the Caribbean.

-We invite submissions and presentations in the following thematic areas.
-Other topics not mentioned in the list below are also welcome if they relate to applied research in transportation, logistics and supply chain management (SCM).
+We invited submissions and presentations in the following thematic areas.
+Other topics not mentioned in the list below are also welcome if they relate to applied research in freight transportation, logistics and supply chain management (SCM).

 - Data-driven and emerging technologies in SCM

 - Urban logistics and last-mile operations

 - Humanitarian logistics and relief operations